This is actually very unlike a man page. It assumes that you know very little about

 Application data is progressively encapsulated as it descends through

 the layers of the TCP/IP Stack.
-Link encap:Ethernet
+Link encap:Ethernet means that IP

 Datagrams coming from the Internet layer will be wrapped in an Ethernet